jabamaus/jaba/README.md

 - Have a way of globally setting default for :platforms, :hosts and :configs (and for clearing)
 - make file/dir attrs cleanpath
 - test subtypes, eg opening
-- add id as a read only attr to all types
 - sortable arrays must be of same type
 - Do something with help strings
 - check that only arrays and hashes can be exported